Skip to Content

 Shingles is treated with medicines.
 These medicines include antiviral medicines and medicines for pain.

+See your doctor right away if you think you may have shingles.
 Starting antiviral medicine right away can help your rash heal faster and be less painful.
-So if you think you may have shingles, see your doctor right away.
+And you may need prescription pain medicine if your case of shingles is very painful.

 Good home care also can help you feel better faster.
 Take care

-of any skin sores, and keep them clean.
+of skin sores, and keep them clean.
 Take your medicines as directed.
 If you are bothered by pain, tell your doctor.
-He or she may write a prescription for pain medicine or suggest an over-the-counter pain medicine.
+Other treatments may help with intense pain.

 Anyone who has had chickenpox